HomeBlogMemory & LearningForgetting curve

 Common mistakes that accelerate forgetting

-• Reviewing too late, only right before an exam
+Reviewing too late -- only the night before an exam

 Scientific perspective